quixio/quix-streams/docs/using.md

 ## Topics, streams, partitions, replicas, and consumer groups

 The main structure used for data organization in Quix is the topic.
 For example, the topic might be `iot-telemetry`.
-To allow for horizontal scaling, a topic is typically divided into multiple streams.
+To enable for horizontal scaling, a topic is typically divided into multiple streams.
 You may have multiple devices, or sources, writing data into a topic, so to ensure scaling and message ordering, each source writes into its own stream.
 Device 1 would write to stream 1, and device 2 to stream 2 and so on.
 This is the idea of [stream context](./features/streaming-context.md).

 In some use cases you may want to aggregate data beyond the stream context of a source.
 This can be done by writing data to new streams in the pipeline, based on a different key.
 For example, imagine a scenario where invoices are being streamed from stores, and where each stream is based on `StoreId`.
 Now, let's say you want to calculate totals of a specific item sold across all stores (streams).
 To do this, you can create a transform that first writes invoices into new streams based on `StockCode`, and then another transform can perform aggregation for each of these `StockCode` streams, in order to calculate how much of each item was sold.